MNIT-DOT-a11y/mnit-dot-a11y.github.io/_checklist-web/alert.md

 mobile:
   swipe: |
-    Focus does not move to the alert when it appears, but it can be browsed by the screenreader
+    Focus does not move to the alert when it appears, but it can be browsed by the screen reader

 screenreader:
   name:  |